 Partnerships with local distributors or associations

-The right combination depends on your starting situation, budget, and goals.
-Often, a mix of two to three channels is most effective.
+The right combination depends on your starting position, budget, and goals.
+Often a mix of two to three channels is most effective.

 In B2B, it's not about likes, followers, or impressions.
-It's about qualified inquiries and ultimately about revenue.
+It's about qualified inquiries and ultimately revenue.

 The most important KPIs for B2B lead generation